hssmalo/steampunkfantasy/rules.md

 This tank rolls 4 dice which hits on 5+ when assaulting a hex, and also when being assaulted from the front.
 Then it also gains 2 deflection die.
 If this tank is stationary and is assaulted from the sides (front left, front right, back left, back right) it only gets 3 dice and no deflections.

+# Special Damage types

+Unless otherwise stated by the weapon, any weapon has regular damage.
+Some weapons and effects may have special damage in addition or instead of their normal damage.

+Generic damage types will be noted by the following in weapon stats:\
+- [type] damage[dN]
+For example, a weapon may have Psychic Damage in addition to regular damage.

+If so, and if the target has a damage table of name equal to the type of damage, roll a dN on that damage table.
+For example if you have
+- d6 psycic damage
+Roll a d6 on psychic damage table of target.
+If the target don't have a psychic damage table, the unit is immune to this damage.

+Some special damage types are listed below:

+**Direct** **Fire** **damage**:

+- Does not ignore armor
+- Ignore regular damage resistances
+- Reduce damage by fire resistances of target
+- Apply bonus to damage based on the number +future damage tokens
+- Apply damage to the regular damage table.

+Most fire damage comes from the 'set on fire' ability of weapons, which is a continius damage.

+**Acid**: (roll by enemy)\

+- At agony step 0, roll a die: \
+			     at 1-: Downgrade from acid to minor acid.\
+    	      	      	     at 2 : +1 to future damge
+			     at 3 : as 2, and place a poison \& acid  cloud \[4, minor\](4+) at hex.\
+                             at 4:  As 3, and if unit has armor, it is reduced by 1 (all directions) \
+			     at 5 : As 6 and unit is set on fire.\
+			     at 6 : Roll twice on this table.,

+- If you happen to get two (or more) downgrade in same round, you remove acid instead of downgrading it.

+- If not removed, roll again next turn.

+**Minor** **Acid**:

+- At agony step 1 roll a die, at 3+, unit base gets +1 on future damage.
+At 2-, remove minor acid

+**Contnius** **Fire** **Damage**

+- At agony step 2, roll a d6. \
+- At 1, the fire stops and do no damage.
+Remove the fire from the unit. \
+- Otherwise, that unit take that much fire damage, ignoring ALL armor.
+- Reduce damage by fire resistances of target
+- Apply bonus to damage based on the number +future damage tokens
+- Apply damage to the regular damage table.

+- Ignor regular damage resistances
+-
+If a 1 was not rolled, the unit continues burning next round.

+**Poisoned**[n]\
+Only biological units affected (with BIO in type).
+All other types ignore poison.

+- At agony step 3: Roll a dN (d4, d6, d8, d10 or d12) on regular damage.

+- Ignore armor and regular damage resistances
+- Reduce damage by poison resistances of target
+- Apply bonus to damage based on the number +future damage tokens
+- Apply damage to the regular damage table.

+If poison DID not kill a model of the unit, downgrade poison by one step (12 -> 10 -> 8 -> 6 -> 4 -> NONE)
+However if it did, remove that instance of poison from unit.
+If not,

+**Bleeding**:

+- At agony step 4: Bleeding[n]: roll a dN.

+- If you get 1, remove the bleeding with no effect.
+- Ignore armor and regular damage resistances
+- Apply bonus to damage based on the number +future damage tokens
+- Apply damage to the regular damage table, with the exception that bleedid does not cause more bleeding.
+- If bleeding kills one model, remove this bleeding effect.

 \pagebreak